Canadian Rockies Hiking Trail Updates

 Banff National Park

-Sunshine Meadows— In 2024, the Sunshine Summer Gondola is scheduled to operate from the third week of June until mid-September (8am to 6pm).
+Sunshine Meadows— In 2024, the Sunshine Summer Gondola is scheduled to operate from June 28 until mid-September (8am to 6pm).
 A gondola ticket includes access to the Standish Chairlift, which carries visitors from the lodge complex to the 2385m summit of Standish Peak and the nearby viewing deck (8am to 5pm).
 For more information, visit: banffsunshinemeadows.com.
-Sunshine Mountain Lodge will provide accommodation during the 2024 summer season.
+Sunshine Mountain Lodge will provide accommodation during the 2024 summer season starting on June 28.

 Lake Louise-Moraine Lake— The Moraine Lake Road is closed to personal vehicles in 2024.
 Parks Canada shuttles, Roam Public Transit, and commercial buses are the only means of access to the lake aside from walking or cycling.
 See this page: Getting to Moraine Lake.